TeamReview/Excel-2010-Measure-Reader/README.md

 Sample Excel File with Data Model
 =================================

-For demonstration purposes, a copy of an excel xlsx file with a PowerPivot data model has been included.
+For demonstration purposes, a copy of an Excel xlsx file with a PowerPivot data model has been included.